Make this Greetings Card Holder with painted clothespins to hold your Christmas cards and photos.

 Use a sponge brush to apply the green color stain, then wipe it off with a clean cloth.
 I use gloves because it can get pretty messy.
 If you don’t have a color stain you can make your own by mixing paint with water.
 I usually like a 50/50 ratio.
 Let the paint/stain completely dry.

 Apply the stencil to the top of the board.
-I used my Cricut to make mine out of vinyl but you could also cut your own from vinyl.
-I’ve printed from my computer and have used an xacto knife to cut the words out before.
+I used a Cricut to make mine out of vinyl but you could also cut your own from vinyl.
+I’ve also printed from a computer and used a craft knife to cut out the words.
+You can also use a store bought stencil.
+There are may options.

 Carefully peel off the stencil right away then let the paint dry completely.

-Once the paint is completely dry, sand the edges and surface to distress the card holder.
+Once the paint is completely dry, sand the edges and surface to distress the card holder a bit.
 The more you sand the more distressed it looks.
 Wipe down with a micro fiber cloth once you have it sanded.
 If you don’t want green as the under color you can choose a different color.
+I love just a natural walnut stain for most projects.

-Crisscross the twine across the front of the board, first going down then coming back up.
+Crisscross the twine across the front of the board, first going down then coming back up the board.

 Now it’s time to paint the clothespins.
-You can paint them a solid color but I thought it would be fun to paint some patterns on them.
+You could paint them a solid color but I thought it would be fun to paint some patterns on them.

 Once the clothespins are dry attach them to the twine.
+You could put a top coat of mod podge on to seal them if you like but I don’t think it’s necessary.
 The card holder looks cute even without any cards or photos.

 Attach the cards and photos to the holder as you get them.
-I have a small vintage Christmas card collection that looks really cute displayed on it.
+I have a small vintage Christmas card collection that looks really cute displayed on it for now.